 How to Book

 Huts and tent camping must be booked ahead.
-Campsites cost $14 pp and huts cost $34 pp. Book online at the DOC’s website.
+For international travelers, campsites cost $16 per person per night and huts cost $56 per person per night.
+Book online at the DOC’s website.

 Booking Transportation